What are Blue Badges for?

 - you have received a lump sum benefit within tariffs 1 to 8 of the Armed Forces and Reserve Forces (Compensation) Scheme and have been certified as having a permanent and substantial difficulty which causes inability to walk or very considerable difficulty in walking.

-If I don’t meet the automatic criteria, could I still apply for a blue badge?
+If I don’t automatically meet the criteria for a Blue Badge, can I still get a blue badge?

-You may also be eligible for a badge if you are more than two years old and meet one of the following criteria:
+If you do not fall under an automatic criteria you may also be eligible for a badge if you meet one of the following:

 - you have a permanent and substantial disability which means you are unable to walk, or virtually unable to walk; or